 As part of the White Night of the Galleries (September 30), the alternative gallery space at Dr. Iacob Felix no. 72A hosted an installation called Road, about the road of life.

-The piece that intrigued me the most, despite its simple concept, showed a family photo and a number of medicine package inserts, blisters of pills and prescriptions pinned to an old light brown overcoat.
-The garment was hanged from the ceiling and a side wall, and underneath it was a pile of medicine packets, pill bottles, and blister packs.
+The piece that intrigued me the most, despite its simple concept, showed a family photo and a number of medicine package inserts, blisters of pills, and prescriptions pinned to an old light brown overcoat.
+The garment hung from the ceiling and a side wall, and underneath it was a pile of medicine packets, pill bottles, and blister packs.
 The label read Bătrânețea (Old Age), by Rene Răileanu.

 Rene Răileanu is mostly a figurative painter.
 If you want to see some more of his work, here’s his website.